ec-jrc/pyStorms/README.md

 The required data can be freely downloaded by the corresponding listed sources.
 See Notebooks for more details.

+It is assumed that Best Track data are available in the corresponding folder.
+The dataset used is the Allstorms.ibtracs_all.v03r09.csv and the complete 1 file per storm netcdf  [folder](ftp://eclipse.ncdc.noaa.gov/pub/ibtracs/v03r09/archive/ibtracs_v03r09_dataset_184210_201512.tar.gz)

 A number of Python modules are required.
 A complete list is available in a file named piplist.